 Communicate

 Disagreements over finances are a common source of marital discord.
-Spouses may enter a marriage with different financial assets, responsibilities and spending habits.
-Moreover, both parties should take an honest assessment of the new family dynamics their union will create, and identify potential challenges that may arise in the future should blended family members fail to get along or should the death of one spouse result in a change in a child’s inheritance.
+Spouses enter a marriage with different financial assets, responsibilities and spending habits.
+It is important that both parties take an honest assessment of the new family dynamics their union will create and identify potential challenges that may arise in the future should blended family members fail to get along or should the death of one spouse result in a change in a child’s inheritance.
 Tackling these issues early on may help to lay the foundation for a financially harmonious future.

 Draw Up a Prenuptial Agreement

-Prenuptial agreements that establish a plan for division of property in the event of divorce may not be the most romantic topic for couples planning a long future together.
-However, they are one of the most critical instruments in the blended family toolbox, especially when it comes to protecting surviving spouses and safeguard inheritances for one’s children.
-Not only can a prenup help couples begin a dialogue of who is coming into the marriage with what, but it can also allow both parties the opportunity to articulate and agree on their individual and combined concerns, goals and responsibilities before actually saying “I do.”
+Prenuptial agreements that establish a plan for the division of property in the event of divorce may not be the most romantic topic for couples planning a long future together.
+However, they are one of the most critical instruments in the blended family toolbox, especially when it comes to protecting surviving spouses and safeguarding inheritances for one’s children.
+A prenup can help couples begin a dialogue of who is coming into the marriage with what and allow both parties the opportunity to articulate and agree on their individual and combined concerns, goals and responsibilities before they actually say “I do.”

 Review and Update Estate Plans

-While engaging in open dialogue, it’s a good idea to document the assets both parties bring into the marriage and the value of those assets, which may become the subject of property divisions in a divorce and a source of contention among surviving family members following one or both spouse’s deaths.
-A new marriage may require changes to legal names and updates to beneficiaries on wills, insurance plans and retirement accounts.
+When engaging in open dialogue, couples should document the assets they bring into the marriage along with their current market value.
+In the event of a divorce, these items will become the subject of property divisions and a source of contention among surviving family members following the death of one or both spouses.
+A new marriage may also require changes to one’s legal name and updates to the beneficiaries on wills, insurance plans and retirement accounts.

 Create a Trust

 Because there is a broad array of different types of trusts, families must seek the counsel of experienced advisors to ensure the structure they select meets their short- and long-term needs and goals.
-For example, the use of a qualified terminable interest property (QTIP) trust enables a grantor to provide lifetime income to a surviving spouse while preserving underlying trust assets for the benefit of his or her children.
-Another option is to fund an irrevocable life insurance trust (ILIT), which purchases a life insurance policy and becomes both the policy holder and beneficiary, which, in turn, allows death benefits to pass into the trust free of both federal estate and income taxes.
+For example, the use of a qualified terminable interest property (QTIP) trust enables grantors to provide lifetime income to surviving spouses while preserving underlying trust assets for the benefit of their children.
+Another option is to fund an irrevocable life insurance trust (ILIT), which purchases a life insurance policy and becomes both the policy holder and beneficiary.
+In turn, the policy’s death benefits pass into the trust free of both federal estate and income taxes.

-Kathleen Marteney, CRPC® is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.
+Kathleen Marteney is a registered representative of and offers securities through PWA Securities, LLC, Member FINRA/SIPC.

 To learn more about getting started with Provenance Wealth Advisors services click here or contact us at info@provwealth.com